 Please call 612-822-1545 to make an appointment and we will direct you to our website to complete a “curbside appointment form.”
 It is essential this be filled out completely so we can anticipate your pet’s medical needs and address all your concerns.
 In order to meet the needs of current patients we are not seeing new clients at this time.

-All veterinary services will be provided “curb side,” meaning your pet will be brought in to the clinic while you stay in the car.
-Cats will only be retrieved if they are in a carrier of some kind, and dogs must be leashed to a collar that will not slip off.
-When you arrive for your appointment please call 612-822-1545 to let us know you have arrived.
-Please be patient if we do not answer right away as we have limited staff available to pick up the phones.
+All veterinary services are being provided “curbside,” meaning your pet will be brought into the clinic while you remain in the car.
+Cats must be in a carrier and dogs must be leashed to a securely fitted collar.
+When you arrive please park as close to the clinic as possible and call 612-822-1545.
+Please be patient if we do not pick up right away as we have limited staff available to answer phones.

 One of our team members will retrieve your pet on the sidewalk and bring it into an exam room.
-We encourage you to wear a mask while handing off your pet.
-Clients are not permitted in the building except for euthanasia appointments.
-We will call you and review the physical exam and treatment recommendations.
-The call may come from a blocked number as doctors and staff are using personal cell phones to free up our clinic phone lines.
-Please stay at the clinic and wait for your pet unless the doctor says you can leave.
-Payment will be collected over the phone while we complete the medical treatments, and then your pet will be brought back out with any medications or written instructions.
-Please call us to schedule your appointment or if you have questions.
+You must wear a mask while handing off your pet.
+The doctor will call and review the physical exam and treatment recommendations.
+Please remain nearby the clinic and wait for your pet’s exam to complete, unless the doctor says you can leave.
+Payment will be collected over the phone while we complete the medical treatments, and your pet will be returned to you with any medications or written instructions.

 Thank you for your understanding and patience—we look forward to seeing you!